nishunigam/Python/README.md

+if <ins>no global or nonlocal</ins> statement is in effect – assignments to names always go into the innermost scope.
+Assignments do not copy data — they just bind names to objects.

 The **global** statement can be used to indicate that particular variables live in the global scope and should be rebound there.

 the **nonlocal** statement indicates that particular variables live in an enclosing scope and should be rebound there.